skybrush-io/skybrush.js/packages/mavlink/README.md

 extremely hard to figure out where the real changes are.
-Therefore, I have simply vendored `long` and `jspack` in the source tree and modified the generated JavaScript implementations of the MAVLink message processors to use the venodred variants.
+Therefore, I have simply vendored `long` and `jspack` in the source tree and modified the generated JavaScript implementations of the MAVLink message processors to use the vendored variants.

-The generated implementations also depend on `underscore`, which is unfortunate because `lodash` would be so much better, but alas.
+* The generated implementations also depend on `underscore`, which is unfortunate because `lodash` would be so much better, but alas.

-The generated implementations import the `util` module from Node.js, but the only function they use from it is `inherits`, which is provided by a separate package on NPM.
-To avoid having to shim the entire `util` module in browser environments, I have modified the generated impleemntation to depend on `inherits` only.
+* The generated implementations import the `util` module from Node.js, but the only function they use from it is `inherits`, which is provided by a separate package on NPM.
+To avoid having to shim the entire `util` module in browser environments, I have modified the generated implementation to depend on `inherits` only.

+* The generated implementations assume that `Buffer` is in the global namespace, which is true for Node.js but not for browser environments.
+  Therefore, we explicitly import `Buffer` from the `buffer` module to cater for both environments.

+## Additional caveats

+When using this module in a browser environment. `crypto` and `stream` have to be polyfilled from `crypto-browserify` and `stream-browserify`.